abhiTronix/vidgear/docs/gears/netgear_async/usage.md

 ## Using NetGear_Async with a Custom Source(OpenCV)

-NetGear_Async allows you to easily define your own custom Source at Server-end that you want to use to manipulate your frames before sending them onto the network.
+NetGear_Async allows you to easily define your own custom Source at Server-end that you want to use to transform your frames before sending them onto the network.

 Let's implement a bare-minimum example with a Custom Source using NetGear_Async API and OpenCV: